- ETFs can provide access to the performance of an index in one purchase.

 A different take on fund investing?

 An Exchange-Traded Fund (ETF) is an investment product holding a basket of assets.
 They work in one of two ways.
-Some ETFs are designed to track the performance of a specified index, sector, or commodity.
-Others are actively managed.
+Most ETFs are designed to track the performance of an index, sector, or commodity.
+A few are actively managed.